Grab A Plate

 5. Bake for about 40 minutes, or until lightly golden.
 Remove from the oven and set aside to cool slightly.

-7. Evenly divide the coated walnuts and use them as topping for each ramekin.
+7. Evenly divide the glazed walnuts and use them as topping for each ramekin.

 8. Serve warm with extra eggnog to pour over the oatmeal.